-This is an important application of high power semiconductor laser, using it to replace the original atmosphere lamp, can constitute an all-solid-state laser system.
+This is an important application of high-power semiconductor lasers, using them to replace the original atmosphere lamp, can constitute an all-solid-state laser system.

-In the near future, semiconductor laser TV sets without cathode ray tubes can be put on the market, which utilize red, blue and green lasers and are estimated to consume 20% less power than existing TV sets.
+In the near future, semiconductor laser TVs without cathode ray tubes can be put on the market, which utilize red, blue, and green lasers and are estimated to consume 20% less power than existing TV sets.

 2. Application in medical and life science research

-Semiconductor laser has been used for soft tissue excision, tissue joining, coagulation and vaporization.
-It has been widely used in general surgery, plastic surgery, dermatology, urology, obstetrics and gynecology, etc.
+Semiconductor lasers have been used for soft tissue excision, tissue joining, coagulation, and vaporization.
+They have been widely used in general surgery, plastic surgery, dermatology, urology, obstetrics, and gynecology.

-The photosensitive substances with affinity for tumors are selectively gathered in cancerous tissues and irradiated by semiconductor laser to produce reactive oxygen species in cancerous tissues, aiming at necrosis without any damage to healthy tissues.
+Photosensitive substances with an affinity for tumors are selectively gathered in cancerous tissues and irradiated by a semiconductor laser to produce reactive oxygen species in cancerous tissues, aiming at necrosis without any damage to healthy tissues.

-The use of semiconductor laser “optical tweezers”, which can capture live cells or chromosomes and move them to any location, has been used to promote cell synthesis, cell interaction, and other research, and as a diagnostic technique for forensic forensics.
+The use of semiconductor laser “optical tweezers,” which can capture live cells or chromosomes and move them to any location, has been used to promote cell synthesis, cell interaction, and other research, as well as a diagnostic technique for forensic science.